Wolfgang1208/CITS5501_local/note/lec4.md

 - we're ignoring the fact that a Java int can't actually hold every possible integer value
   - it's limited to the range of values from -2147483648 to 2147483647 (-2^31 ~ 2^31-1)
+- But for most purposes, that model will be good enough.
+- How much detail we put into our models - how "true to life" they must be - will depend on what the consequences are if our software goes wrong, and how much we want to avoid those consequences.
+- If we are writing budgeting software in Python for our own use, then the model above is probably fine.
+- If we are working with numbers of very large magnitude (or perhaps are writing a compiler), then we might want to make our model more precise。

 # Testing functions